Brianali-codes/Brianali-codes/README.md

-  I am a student at Mt Kenya University Stydying Bsc in Information Technology I aspire to become A frontend and eventually a fullstack developer My Hobbies are Casual Gaming,Watching Movies and Travelling For More information Check out my portfolio at <a href="brianali.netlify.app" target="_blank">brianali.netlify.app</a>
+  I am a student at Mt Kenya University Stydying Bsc in Information Technology I aspire to become A frontend and eventually a fullstack developer My Hobbies are Casual Gaming,Watching Movies and Travelling For More information Check out my portfolio at <a href="https://brianali.netlify.app/" target="_blank">brianali.netlify.app</a>

   ---